allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 ***These engagements are exclusively for your  academic interest and do not constitute healthcare or medical advice***.
 <br>
 <br>
-If you should choose to make any donation in appreciation of Gabor's time, then these donations will fund scientific research to advance Care and to produce papers such as the one that  are kindly reading
+If you should choose to make any donation in appreciation of Gabor's time, then these donations will fund scientific research to advance Care and to produce ~~papers~~ articles such as the one that you are kindly reading

 To show any interest, please send email to <insights@meterbolic.org>